-This delicious yeasted cake is filled with a creamy custard and coated with a honey almond topping.
-Everyone will be buzzing around the dessert table for this delicious German bee sting cake, that is unique and impressive!
+This unique yeasted cake made with instant yeast is filled with a creamy homemade custard and coated with a crunchy honey-almond topping.
+Everyone will be buzzing around the dessert table for this delicious German bee sting cake!

 Bienenstich translates to English as "bee sting".
 And while the origins of this cake aren't fully known, I've heard that it got its name from all the honey in the cake and almond topping.
 Supposedly bees were so attracted to this cake that they named it after them!

-Yeasted cakes in Germany are popular, and this honey-filled bee sting cake is one of the most beloved.
+Yeasted cakes in Germany are popular, and this honey-filled bee sting cake is my personal favorite.
 Dry instant yeast is used to help the cake batter rise before it goes into the oven, instead of using baking powder or baking soda to help the cake rise inside the oven.

-So what's the point of a yeasted cake?
-Well they are usually less sweet, while maintaining a soft, tender texture.
+Now you may be wondering, what's the point of making a yeasted cake?
+Well, they are usually less sweet, while maintaining a soft, tender texture.
+And growing up in Germany, we'd often enjoy the slightly tangy, mild-flavored yeasted cakes topped with fruit, cream, or nuts.
+Seriously, it's the perfect flavor combo!

-And for more German cakes with a creamy filling, try poppy seed cake, spiced applesauce cake, and layered almond torte.
+Hungry for more German cakes with a luxurious creamy filling?
+Try my nutty poppy seed streusel cake, my all-time favorite spiced applesauce cake with homemade applesauce, and my layered almond torte from scratch.

-And even though there is yeast in the cake batter, we don't actually knead it.
+Listen, even though there is yeast in the cake batter, we don't actually knead it like bread dough.
 (Trust me, I tried, and it definitely did not work).
-We don’t want a lot of gluten formation, since we want the cake light and crumbly.
-Kneading the cake would encourage gluten formation, resulting in a dense, chewy texture.
+We don’t want a lot of gluten formation, since we want the cake light and crumbly, so kneading the cake batter would create a dense, chewy texture (no thanks).

-If you've ever made a batter cake with baking powder or baking soda, you'll have no problem making a yeasted cake.
-And you may just love the texture and rich flavor so much, that you'll never go back!
+If you've ever made cake batter with baking powder or baking soda, you'll have no problem making a yeasted cake.
+Trust me, it's just as easy!

 - Milk - Both dairy and non dairy milk work to create a rich and creamy custard filling for this cake.
 I usually use oat milk, and it turns out great.

-- Granulated sugar - Sweetens the filling.
-I don't recommend using brown sugar, because that will darken the color of the cream.
+- Granulated sugar - I don't recommend using brown sugar, because that will darken the color of the cream.

 - Cornstarch - Helps thicken the crème patisserie, and also helps prevent the egg yolks from cooking in the hot milk and turning into scrambled eggs.

-- Vanilla extract - Enhances the flavors of the other ingredients; you could substitute almond extract, which goes well with the almond topping.
+- Vanilla extract - You could substitute almond extract, which goes well with the almond topping.

-- All purpose flour - Provides the structure for a light cake.
-Cake flour would create an even lighter, more tender cake.
+- All purpose flour - Cake flour would create an even lighter, more tender cake.
 But it might fall apart when you slice it to add the filling in the middle.
 Bread flour will create too much gluten, creating a dense, chewy cake.

 - Instant yeast - Instant yeast requires less rising time than active dry yeast, which is why I prefer it.
-Yeast helps the cake rise, since there's no baking soda or baking powder.
 It also adds a mildly tangy flavor that's absolutely delicious!

 - Salt - I recommend using non-iodized table salt or fine sea salt for the best flavor and the most even distribution of the salt granules within the cake batter.